-The Manitoba Important Bird Areas Program has organised a number of events in the past 2 years, including bird blitzes, workshops and presentations.
-Below, is an update on upcoming events organised by the program.
+The Manitoba Important Bird Areas Program has organizes a number of events each years, including bird blitzes, workshops and presentations.

 If you are interested in being added to our volunteer mailing list to hear about upcoming events in advance, please email email@example.com.

 Red-headed Woodpecker Blitz at Oak Lake/ Plum Lakes IBA – Saturday, July 23rd at 8:00 AM

 The Red-headed Woodpecker is an Endangered species in Canada, and Manitoba holds a significant portion of Canada’s population of this charismatic species.
 We are looking for volunteers to help us blitz Oak Lake IBA in southwestern Manitoba to count this species in its breeding habitat.
 Snacks and refreshments will be provided at the end of the morning, and carpooling can be arrange, when possible.

 Red-headed Woodpecker Blitz at the North, East and West Shoal Lakes IBA – Saturday, July 9th 2022 at 7:00 AM

 Last year our smaller surveys (due to COVID-19) were able to pick up 19 Red-headed Woodpeckers in this IBA – showing that it includes key habitat for this species!
 Join us this year for a more comprehensive surveys as we find out how many of this Endangered species call this IBA home!

 Lunch will be provided at the end of the morning.
 Carpooling can be arranged when possible.